Accelerated Parallel Tempering via Neural Transports: Analysis of Accelerated PT

 \section{Analysis of Accelerated PT}

-We analyse how the performance, measured by the round trip observed after $T$ iterations, $R_T$, scales with increasing parallel chains $N$ and acceleration time $K$.
-It is equivalent to analyse the \emph{round trip rate} $\tau:=\lim_{T\to\infty}\E[R_T]/T$, defined as the expected percentage of PT iterations, where a round trip occurs \citep{katzgraber2006feedback, lingenheil2009efficiency}, which coincides with slope in \Cref{fig:apt_illustrate}~(Right).
-To derive theoretical insights independent of the problem-specific local exploration move, we make an efficient local exploration assumption analogous to \cite{syed2021parallel,syed2022non,surjanovic2024uniform}, which assumes the work done by forward and backward accelerated paths is independent across chains and PT iterations. \begin{assumption}[Efficient local exploration] For all $n=1,\dots,N$, $(\fwd{W}^n_{K,t},\bwd{W}^n_{K,t})$ are iid in $t$ and equal in distribution to $(W^n_K(\fwd{X}^{n-1}_{0:K}),W^n_K(\bwd{X}^n_{0:K}))$ where $(\fwd{X}^{n-1}_{0:K},\bwd{X}^n_{0:K})\sim \sP^{n-1}_K\otimes \sQ^n_K$. \end{assumption} \Cref{prop:rtr-formula} relates the round trip rate to the rejections, extending \citet[Corollary 2]{syed2021parallel}; for the proof, see Appendix \ref{proof:rtr-formula}. \begin{proposition} If \Cref{assump:ELE} holds, then $\tau=\tau(\sP^{0:N-1}_K,\sQ^{1:N}_K)$ where,
+We analyse how the performance, measured by the round trips $R_T$ observed after $T$ iterations, scales with increasing parallel chains $N$ and acceleration time $K$.
+This is equivalent to analysing the \emph{round trip rate} $\tau:=\lim_{T\to\infty}\E[R_T]/T$ defined as the expected percentage of PT iterations where a round trip occurs \citep{katzgraber2006feedback, lingenheil2009efficiency}.
+We use the slope in \Cref{fig:apt_illustrate}~(Right) to illustrate this quantity.
+To derive theoretical insights independent of the problem-specific local exploration moves, we employ an \emph{efficient local exploration} assumption analogous to \cite{syed2021parallel,syed2022non,surjanovic2024uniform}, which assumes the weight of forward and backward accelerated paths is independent across chains and PT iterations. \begin{assumption}[Efficient local exploration] For all $n=1,\dots,N$, $(\fwd{w}^n_{K,t},\bwd{w}^n_{K,t})$ are iid in $t$ and equal in distribution to $(w^n_K(\fwd{X}^{n-1}_{0:K}),w^n_K(\bwd{X}^n_{0:K}))$ where $(\fwd{X}^{n-1}_{0:K},\bwd{X}^n_{0:K})\sim \sP^{n-1}_K\otimes \sQ^n_K$. \end{assumption} \Cref{prop:rtr-formula} relates the round trip rate to the rejections, extending \citet[Corollary 2]{syed2021parallel}; for the proof, see Appendix \ref{proof:rtr-formula}. \begin{proposition} If \Cref{assump:ELE} holds, then $\tau=\tau(\sP^{0:N-1}_K,\sQ^{1:N}_K)$ where,